grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Wow, looks like a lot of code just to make the Statement false!
 Is it worth the hassle?
 We will undo this whole change in a second anyway...

 **Johnny:** Depends on how confident you want to feel.
-I would say that it is usually worth it -- at least you know that you got everything right.
+I would say that it's usually worth it -- at least you know that you got everything right.
 It might seem like a lot of work, but it only took me about a minute to add this code and imagine you got it wrong and had to debug it on a production environment.
 Now *that* would be a waste of time.

 **Benjamin:** Ok, I think I get it.
 Since we saw this Statement turn false, I will undo this change to make it true again.